-Nail clipping must be done in a well-lit area.
+a. ensure that nail clipping occurs in a well-lit area.

-5.6 Grooming of Long-Haired Breeds
+5.6 Grooming of Long-Hair Breeds

-Long-haired breeds of rabbits (typically raised for show and/or fibre) require regular grooming to promote health and welfare.
+Long-hair breeds of rabbits (typically raised for show and/or fibre) require regular grooming to promote health and welfare.
 The frequency of grooming depends on the breed.

-Regular grooming prevents hair from becoming matted and soiled (29).
-Matted hair causes discomfort, and the skin underneath can become infected (29).
+Regular grooming prevents hair from becoming matted and soiled (26).
+Matted hair causes discomfort, and the skin underneath can become infected (26).
 Severe matting can impede a rabbit's ability to move about and feed (26).
-In Angora rabbits, matting can occur rapidly without regular grooming (30).
+In the Angora rabbit, matting can occur rapidly without regular grooming (27).

 Grooming can be stressful to rabbits due, in part, to the associated handling and restraint.
 It should therefore be done in advance of periods of high ambient temperatures in order to avoid exposing rabbits to the stresses of heat and handling concurrently.
-Refer also to Section 5.2 - Handling and On-Farm Movement of Rabbits and Section 5.2.1 - Methods of Restraint.
+Refer also to Sections 5.2 - Handling and On-Farm Movement of Rabbits and 5.2.1 - Methods of Restraint.

-Long-haired breeds of rabbits must be groomed at a frequency sufficient to mitigate heat stress and to prevent matting and soiling of the hair and associated skin infections.
+Long-hair breeds of rabbits must be groomed at a frequency sufficient to mitigate heat stress and to prevent matting and soiling of the hair and associated skin infections.